kaityo256/xbyak_aarch64_handson/README.md

 ### 4. Fizz Buzz Implementation with ACLE SVE

-Let's try to write FizzBuzz as an example of code that makes full use of scalable SIMD registers and mask operations.
+Let's try to write Fizz Buzz as an example of code that makes full use of scalable SIMD registers and mask operations.
 Instead of displaying as Fizz or Buzz, we replace elements with -1, -2, or -3 when they are multiple of 3, 5, or 15, respectively.

 The serial code looks like this.